 - Download the request for reduced tuition fee form from the website and submit the completed form to our Registrar. - Submit a motivational letter of approximately 800 words, written by your child in English, explaining why they would like to study at the English College in Prague.
-(Those with a particular interest in the ChangeMaker or Changing Lives programme should make reference to their interest in this programme and what personal ideas and opinions they have in these areas). - Pass the school's entrance exams in English, Czech, Maths and non-verbal skills. - If selected, attend a selection panel consisting of the Headmaster and three independent, external members during which the motivational letter will be discussed in detail.
+(Those with a particular interest in the Changemaker or Changing Lives programme should make reference to their interest in this programme and what personal ideas and opinions they have in these areas). - Pass the school's entrance exams in English, Czech, Maths and non-verbal skills. - If selected, attend a selection panel consisting of the Headmaster and three independent, external members during which the motivational letter will be discussed in detail.

-The scholarship interviews will be held in the first half of May.
+Scholarship interviews will take place at the beginning of May.